lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 **Who can contribute a tutorial?**
 Everyone is welcome to contribute tutorials or science demonstrations to this repo.
-All are welcome to drop in to a :ref:`DP0-Delegate-Programming-StackClub` session to workshop a tutorial topic or get assistance.
+All are welcome to drop in to a `Rubin Science Assembly <https://dp0.lsst.io/delegate-resources/virtual-events.html#dp0-delegate-resources-virtual-events-assemblies>`_ session to workshop a tutorial topic or get assistance.

 **How are contributions made?**
 The `README <https://github.com/rubin-dp0/delegate-contributions-dp02/blob/main/README.md>`_ file for this repo